-- You should take pivmecillinam with a meal.
+- You should take pivmecillinam with a meal or snack.
 Swallow the tablets whole - do not chew or crush the tablets.
 Have plenty to drink as you take the tablets (at least half a glassful), and make sure you are sitting or standing upright so that the tablets don't become stuck in your throat and cause irritation and/or ulcers.

 - If you forget to take a dose, take one as soon as you remember.
 Try to take the correct number of doses each day, but do not take two doses at the same time to make up for a forgotten dose.

 Getting the most from your treatment